“In the unspoilt wilds of seaside Faralya, 2 villas with 18 laid-back rooms offer peace, romance and fabulous food”

 - The walk down to Kabak beach - through pine-scented woodland, down steep cliff paths, to a magical little bay

-- The rather-hairpin drive to Faralya - not recommended for novice hire-car drivers with a nervous disposition
+- The hairpin drive to Faralya - not for novice hire-car drivers with a nervous disposition

-- Not the place for noisy night owls: there’s no night life to speak of, other than a quiet drink after dinner.
+- No night life to speak of, other than a quiet drink after dinner.
 Guests tend to retire early

 - Though rich in walks and wildlife, Faralya is off the beaten track in terms of guide-book attractions.
-You will want transport although there are regular minibuses during the day from Fethiye to Faralya via Ovacik and Oludeniz
+You will want transport, although dolmus (public minibuses) pass by regularly

 Best time to go